GXatBuffalo/Thrive-Stardew-Mod/docs/Design.md

 ### 4. Scalability for Future Features
 If major new features are planned:
-- Create new submodules instead of overloading existing ones (e.g., a separate `Pests/` module if adding pest mechanics).
+- Create new submodules instead of overloading existing ones (e.g., a separate `CharacterNutrition/` module when adding nutrition mechanics for player and NPCs).
 - Ensure SaveData is versioned to allow safe upgrades without corrupting player saves.

 ### 5. Testing Strategy